 NURS U461.
-Community and Public Health Nursing (6) Evidence-based nursing with individuals across the life-span, families and other diverse population groups.
-Levels of prevention are explored in relationship to epidemiology and the effects of environment and life-style on client health.
-For Four-Year track, Prerequisites: NURS U425; Prerequisite or Corequisite: NURS U450, U450P, U497; Corequisite: U461P or NURS U471P.
-For RN-BSN track, Prerequisites: NURS U350; Corequisite: NURS U461P or NURS U471P.
+Community and Public Health Nursing (6) Evidence based nursing with individuals across the life-span, families and other diverse population groups.
+Levels of prevention are explored in relationship to epidemiology and the effects of the environmental and life-style on client health.
+For Four-Year track, Prerequisites: NURS U425; Prerequisite or Corequisite: NURS U450, U450P, U497; Corequisite: NURS U461P or NURS U471P.